I may receive commissions from purchases made through links in this article. Full Disclosure

 However, once January swings around I know that I have to get myself back in gear and perhaps do a little detoxing as well.
 Unfortunately, going from such an unhealthy high back to your normal healthy life can be hard.
 You have to detox.

-Here are some ways to help you detox if you went a little crazy during the holidays like I did:
+Here are some ways to detox after the holidays just in case if you went a little crazy during the holidays like I did.

 Take a Soak – Baths can be considered a luxury but did you know that you can detoxify your body just by soaking in the tub?
 Add a cup of Epsom salts to your bath and soak for 15-20 minutes.
 Between the hot water and the Epsom salts you will rid your body of toxins.